Brian Dooreck MD

 What is IBS?

 Irritable bowel syndrome (IBS) is commonly used as an umbrella term to describe a wide range of clinical symptoms related to diarrhea, constipation, cramps, abdominal pain, gas, and bloating.
-There are strict criteria (Rome IV criteria) that are used to define IBS.
-However, IBS as a diagnosis is used much more loosely by a patient and even their doctors that involves a careful history and physical examination.
+Strict criteria (Rome IV criteria) are used to define IBS.
+However, IBS as a diagnosis is used much more loosely by a patient and their doctors, involving a careful history and physical examination.

 What are the types of IBS?